 Review | Not all iPhones are the same.
-These cost less and are better for the earth.
+These cost less and are better for the Earth.

 And I bet you couldn’t even tell the difference.

-One in five phones sold to Americans in 2018 were used, and it’s a growing share of the market at a time we’re buying far fewer phones, according to Counterpoint Research.
+One in 5 phones sold to Americans in 2018 were used, and it’s a growing share of the market at a time we’re buying far fewer phones, according to Counterpoint Research.

 A third of that is officially refurbished gear, sometimes called certified pre-owned or CPO.
 It’s just like the real thing, because it is the real thing, often including the standard one-year warranty.
 (These are also the devices companies give out as warranty replacements.)
 The tricky part is, you have to buy from a reliable source.